Skip to content

 Mindfulness.
 It seems like everyone’s talking about it.
 But what exactly does it mean, and can it help us to stay healthy?

 Over the last 20 years, there’s been a tremendous surge in popularity for Mindfulness Training Programs.
 Meanwhile, cutting-edge studies of high scientific quality are beginning to show that mindfulness programs can help people better manage chronic pain.
 There’s also preliminary evidence that the training may improve symptoms in an array of illnesses triggered or worsened by stress.
-A summary of research highlights so far, including frontier brain studies suggesting how mindfulness may work, appears in the April issue of Psychosomatic Medicine, journal of the American Psychosomatic Society.
+A summary of research highlights so far, including frontier brain studies suggesting how mindfulness may work, appears in the April issue of Psychosomatic Medicine, journal of the Society for Biopsychosocial Science and Medicine.

 Mindfulness means paying attention to your moment-to-moment experiences through an open lens of acceptance.
 Most controlled studies look at the effects of widely used eight-class training programs (boosted by a day-long retreat and daily audio-guided practice).